karlfloersch/optimism/docs/design/op-supervisor-v2.md

 We should show this working both in the devstack tests as well as in the sysgo system that we spin up

+Implementation plan
+- [ ] Implement persisted per-chain denylist in supervisor-v2 keyed by `PayloadID`.
+- [ ] Add seeded-random policy to denylist 1-in-N safe blocks (fixed seed for determinism; only consider safe blocks).
+- [ ] Minimal op-node change: optional `--denylist-url` (or similar) to query supervisor before inserting a payload into EL; on deny, follow existing malformed-batch steady-derivation error path (post-holocene).
+- [ ] Tests in sysgo and devstack preset to validate denylist hit → rollback → re-sync behavior.

 ### 4. Add a second op-node and second execution client

 We've got the core logic working for one chain, to make this interesting we want to integrate the cross-safe package and that works best with two chains.

 Add this new two chain setup to the devstack and create a simple test making it work.
 Also ensure it's added to our sysgo setup.

+Implementation plan
+- [ ] New devstack preset (e.g., `interop2_two_chain`) with two minimal L2s, each with its own op-node and L2 geth managed by supervisor-v2.
+- [ ] Supervisor-v2 manages per-chain processes and datadirs, plus shared DBs (reusing existing supervisor schemas).
+- [ ] Basic test: both chains ingest local-safe and advance cross-safe independently.

 ### 5. Create a new hardfork (interop2) which deploys the pre-deploys

 Because we are NOT using the interop hardfork (it introduces too much complexity into the op-node), we will still need to deploy the pre-deploys.
 For this we will introduce a new hardfork which is interop2 that deploys the same predeploys as the normal interop system.
 This can be done with a `if interop OR interop2` in the pre-deploy setup bit.

+Implementation plan
+- [ ] Gate predeploys as `interop || interop2` in the op-node rollup config (no additional params; match interop exactly).
+- [ ] Use interop2 by default in tests that run under supervisor-v2 presets.
+- [ ] Represent interop2 in `op-node` rollup.json as a new `interop2_time` (do not set `interop_time` for interop2 networks).
+In `derive/attributes.go`, inject the same predeploy upgrade txs when `IsInterop2ActivationBlock(...)` is true; do not enable other interop behaviors.
+- [ ] Optionally add a CLI override flag (e.g., `--interop2-override-time`) mirroring the existing interop override to simplify testing.

 ### 6. Integrate cross safe

 This is where we integrate cross safe by populating the cross-db with all of our block data / event data.
 We will want to test this similarly to how interop is tested currently - creating valid and invalid executing messages which are validated or trigger reorgs.

+Implementation plan
+- [ ] Populate `events` DB from L2 geth logs/receipts and `fromda` local-safe DB from op-node local-safe mapping; compute cross-safe as in existing supervisor.
+- [ ] Apply L1 confirmation depth gating for cross-safe inputs.
+- [ ] Reuse existing cross-safety rulesets and tests; add cases: (a) valid executing message passes cross-safety, (b) invalid dependency fails and triggers reorg.
+- [ ] On crash/restart: reload denylist, recompute cross-safe from last known-good height, reconcile with current L2 heads.

 Once we've done this we are done!